Charles Saatchi: Early life

-Charles Saatchi is Jewish, born in Baghdad, Iraq, the second of four sons, to the wealthy family of Nathan Saatchi and Daisy Ezer.
-The name "Saatchi" ساعتچی, which means "watchmaker" in Persian, has a long history in Iran and its bearers are mostly Jewish.
+Charles Saatchi was born in Baghdad, Iraq, the second of four sons, to the wealthy family of Nathan Saatchi and Daisy Ezer.
+The name "Saatchi" ساعتچی, which means "watchmaker" in Turkish, has a long history in Iran and its bearers are mostly Jewish.
 Saatchi's brothers are David (born 1937), Maurice (born 1946) and Philip (born 1953).

 In 1947, his father, a textile merchant, fled persecution in Iraq and relocated his family to Finchley, north London.
 Nathan Saatchi purchased two textile mills in north London and after a time, rebuilt a thriving business.
 Eventually the family would settle into an eight-bedroom house in Hampstead Lane, Highgate.

 Saatchi attended Christ's College, a secondary school in Finchley, north London.
 During this time, he developed an obsession with US pop culture, including the music of Elvis Presley, Little Richard and Chuck Berry.
 He has described as "life-changing" the experience of viewing a Jackson Pollock painting at the Museum of Modern Art in New York.
 He then progressed to study at the London College of Communication.

 Advertising career

 Early career

 In 1965, Saatchi undertook his first advertising role as a copywriter in the London office of Benton & Bowles, where he met Doris Lockhart (later his first wife).
 Saatchi paired up with art director Ross Cramer and they worked as a team at Collett Dickenson Pearce and John Collins & Partners before leaving in 1967 to open creative consultancy Cramer Saatchi.

-Unusually for a creative consultancy, they took on employees: John Hegarty – previously Saatchi's art director at Benton & Bowles, who would later go on to run rival agency Bartle Bogle Hegarty – and Jeremy Sinclair, who as of 2016 still retains a senior role at M&C Saatchi.
+Unusually for a creative consultancy, they took on employees: John Hegarty – previously Saatchi's art director at Benton & Bowles, who would later go on to run rival agency Bartle Bogle Hegarty – and Jeremy Sinclair, who as of 2016 still retained a senior role at M&C Saatchi.
 In addition to offering consulting with ad agencies they also took on some clients directly.